johnx25bd/hackmd/roadmap/README.md

 | Audit | ? |
 | Target deliverable | `Spatial.sol v0.0`, `Trigonometry.sol v0.0` |

-## Verified spatial data registries
+## Verifiable spatial data registries

 Leveraging GeoDIDs and Spatial.sol, we are early in the process of developing a standard contract for creating spatial data registries.
 There is a wide breadth of opportinities in this design space as well.
 The more interesting ones - and the ones specific to Astral - take into account spatial dimensions to the registration of records.